 Also keep in mind that in the summer months it rains every afternoon in Central Florida, sometimes severely.

-Skyliner Resorts have no, or limited bus service to Epcot and Hollywood Studios when the Skyliner is running.
+Skyliner Resorts have no, or limited bus service to EPCOT and Hollywood Studios when the Skyliner is running.

 What if the Skyliner is not running?